Sigma117/CSG_Shop_Base/README.md

-More information on requaire [Project file](https://github.com/Sigma117/CSG_Shop_Base/blob/main/Negozio%20Elettronica%20FINALE%20V2.5.pdf)
+More information on requaire [Project file](https://github.com/Sigma117/CSG_Shop_Base/blob/main/Negozio%20Elettronica%20FINALE%20V2.5.pdf) the file information include:
+### - Conceptual design
+-   Analysis of the specifications
+-   Operations list
+-   Entity-Relationship model

 #### N.B.
 I'm sorry but at the moment the complete documentation is only available in Italian

 ## This Proeject includes all the SQL queries